danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 > **WHAT SHE GOT:**
 > "As the realms of technology and artisanal practices merge, the importance of substantial cybersecurity measures becomes more pronounced.
 This whitepaper aims to bridge these industries with practical insights and solutions."

 Marva grinned.
-"Miranda is going to love this!"
-Without missing a beat, she relayed the sneak peek to Miranda, who was likely in her Memory Palace forgetting critical details while organizing sticky notes.
+"Eleanor is going to love this!"
+Without missing a beat, she relayed the sneak peek to Eleanor, who was likely in her Memory Palace forgetting critical details while organizing sticky notes.

 Just as they began to build momentum, chaos struck.
 The team from DriftLoaf threw in expressions that barely made sense to the Chicago crew.
 Greg casually dropped a "Totally tubular that we're jamming on this, dude!" while Quinn tried futilely to catch the tech-talk bomb dropping like a lead ball in the room.

 "Did he just say 'totally tubular'?"
-Miranda mumbled, squinting at her screen.
+Eleanor mumbled, squinting at her screen.

 "Why not use Claude to cut through this cultural kerfuffle?"
-Violetta suggested, her fingers already flying over her keyboard.
+Miranda suggested, her fingers already flying over her keyboard.
 They needed to elucidate the varying jargon and give context when things inevitably fell apart.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Translate this DriftLoaf slang into tech speak: 'lampshade the ordeal, bro.
 That's roast on a roll!'"

 Claude promptly served up a response: "In corporate lingo, this means 'let's apply a cheerful spin to the existing challenges.'"